RTEMS/rtems-docs/filesystem/fileystem_implmentation.rst

   alterations have been made to the file control block table, the semaphore is released to allow further operations on the table.

-# Maximum number of entries in the file descriptor table is configurable
-  through the src/exec/sapi/headers/confdefs.h file.
-If the CONFIGURE_LIBIO_MAXIMUM_FILE_DESCRIPTORS constant is defined its value will represent the maximum number of file descriptors that are allowed.
-If CONFIGURE_LIBIO_MAXIMUM_FILE_DESCRIPTORS is not specified a default value of 20 will be used as the maximum number of file descriptors allowed.
+  Maximum number of entries in the file descriptor table is configurable through the src/exec/sapi/headers/confdefs.h file.
+If the ``CONFIGURE_LIBIO_MAXIMUM_FILE_DESCRIPTORS`` constant is defined its value will represent the maximum number of file descriptors that are allowed.
+If ``CONFIGURE_LIBIO_MAXIMUM_FILE_DESCRIPTORS`` is not specified a default value of 20 will be used as the maximum number of file descriptors allowed.

-# File control block - rtems_libio_t structure
+File control block - rtems_libio_t structure:
   .. code-block:: c

       struct rtems_libio_tt {